 In separate 911 calls, Alyssa Garner and her mother, Terry Garner, report that Arthur Garner has made entry to the home after kicking through a sliding glass door.
 Arthur Garner goes to his parents’ bedroom, where his father, Danny Garner, tries to prevent him from grabbing a hunting rifle.

 “My husband is keeping him away from the gun as long as he can,” Terry Garner tells a dispatcher.
 “He’s going to hurt my husband.”

-Danny and Terry Garner are waiting outside when corporal Dustin Hussey and deputy Stephanie Griffin of the Moore County Sheriff’s Office arrive.
-Alyssa Garner is still inside the home, hiding in her locked bedroom.
+Danny and Terry Garner are waiting outside when sheriff’s deputies Dustin Hussey and Stephanie Griffin arrive.
+Alyssa Garner is still inside the home, hiding in a locked bedroom.

-Authorities train their weapons on the suspect while taking cover behind the open doors of their patrol vehicles.
+Law enforcers train their weapons on Garner while taking cover behind the open doors of their patrol vehicles.
 The standoff continues for several minutes.

-A person, presumed to be one of the law enforcement officers, shouts for police to “cease fire.”
+A person, presumed to be one of the officers, shouts for police to “cease fire.”
 Seconds pass and another shot is fired.

 The paramedic notes that Arthur Garner, who is lying facedown in handcuffs on the blood-specked carpet, does not have a pulse.
-An autopsy will later show he died from a bullet that pierced his chest.
+An autopsy report will show that he died from a gunshot wound to the chest.

-It was the only bullet that hit him, according to Godfrey.
+It was the only bullet that struck him.